Sorry–thought I had added a couple of my examples here but maybe it was in a forgettable past post, so I’ll add here, too.

 Jung’s belief was that, just as events may be connected by causality, they may also be connected by meaning.

-EXAMPLE 4 (Recent) Blue People My daughters and I visited my cousin in north Georgia recently and in describing a friend of my daughters and another of my daughters mentioned that he was one of the blue people of Kentucky, whereup my cousin emitted a startle response.
+SYNCHRONICITY – FOUR (Recent) Blue People — My daughters and I visited my cousin in north Georgia recently and in describing a friend of my daughter’s, another of my daughters mentioned that he was one of the blue people of Kentucky, where upon my cousin emitted a startle response.
 Wow, she had never heard of the blue people until two days prior, and the second time she had heard of them was yesterday, and the third time today!
 What are the odds on that?

 I hope others might add their examples to my home page and I can add them here (I hope).
 If you comment, I can move it up toward the top (I hope)